AnyBody/tutorials/Troubleshooting_anyscript/intro.md

 ## Load-time errors

-A load-time error occurs when you load a model by pressing F7 or the M\<-S icon on top of each window.
-This causes the system to attempt a compilation of the model you have in the window, and any errors occurring in this respect are load-time errors.
+A load-time error occurs when you load a model, which causes the system to attempt a compilation of the model you have in the window.
+Any errors occurring in this respect are load-time errors.

 Load-time errors are problems with the syntax of the AnyScript model you